kuzux/bitirme/README.md

 interval => hour, day, week, month.

-operation => sum, product, min, max.
+operation => sum, product, min, max, length

+op-field => which field to perform the operation on

 returns the aggregated data in a similar format to how it is uploaded.